6 Reasons to Eat Carbs This Summer

 “Secondly, you’re cutting something from your diet that you need more of right now.
 You’re more likely to be outdoors and more active in warm weather—hiking, biking, running, swimming, surfing, climbing.
 As your energy expenditure goes up, so does your need for carbohydrates, including grains, legumes, and fruits."

-Below, St. Pierre maps out five reasons to keep carbs on your diet roster this warm-weather season.
+Below, St. Pierre maps out six reasons to keep carbs on your diet roster this warm-weather season.

 You need them for energy.

 Fewer carbs means lower glycogen levels and glycogen helps fuel exercise activity.
 "Glycogen is also critical for the glycolytic energy system in the body—when you need to have some speed and power in an endurance event.
 In a study where people on a low carb/high fat diet did endurance tests on bikes, they could bike for a long time, but they lost the ability to sprint.
 If you’re racing someone, you need that extra kick at the end to win but you won't have the appropriate fuel source for it," he says.